Lindsey Chapman

 Photo of Lindsey Chapman

-Dr. Lindsey Chapman is a lecturer and coordinator of field placements in special education at Boston University Wheelock College of Education & Human Development.
+Dr. Lindsey Chapman is a senior lecturer and director of the Special Education program at Boston University Wheelock College of Education & Human Development.
 She teaches undergraduate and graduate coursework on disability-related issues and provides the seminar for field-based experiences.
-Her professional focus is on inclusive pedagogy and preparation across the teaching career span.
-More specifically, she has experience developing and teaching undergraduate and graduate courses focused on Universal Design for Learning (UDL), high-leverage instructional practices, social perspectives of disability, and family and community partnerships.
+Her scholarship and teaching focus on social perspectives of disability, accessibility/Universal Design for Learning (UDL), and inclusive teacher preparation/development across the career span.
+More specifically, she has experience developing and teaching undergraduate and graduate courses focused on UDL, high-leverage instructional practices, social perspectives of disability, and family and community partnerships.

-Previously, Dr. Chapman was a clinical assistant professor in special education at the University of Florida, where she also served as the coordinator for an online EdD program in special education.
-Prior to obtaining her PhD from the University of Miami in 2018, she worked as a dually certified elementary school teacher, reading coach, and university supervisor in Miami-Dade County Public Schools.
-Her research has been published in journals such as Teacher Education and Special Education, Intervention in School and Clinic, and the Reading Teacher.
+Previously, Dr. Chapman was a clinical assistant professor in special education at the University of Florida, where she also served as the director for an online EdD program in special education.
+Before obtaining her PhD from the University of Miami, she worked as a dually certified elementary school teacher, reading coach, and university supervisor in Miami-Dade County Public Schools.
+Dr. Chapman has presented her work at local and national conferences and has provided consulting and professional development to schools and districts to support learners with and without disabilities.
+Her research has been published in journals such as Teacher Education and Special Education, Intervention in School and Clinic, the New Teacher, and the Reading Teacher.

 Pronouns: she/her

-PhD, Teaching & Learning, Specialization in Special Education, University of Miami
+PhD, Teaching and Learning with Specialization in Special Education, University of Miami

 MSEd, Exceptional Student Education, Nova Southeastern University